cuckopl/score-board/README.md

 -- Contract

 Our main contract that will allow every one to create any ScoreBoard using our standards.
+In real live this should be independent repository(or module/local module).

 -- DataAccess

-Storage implementation for our [FootballScoreBoard.php]
+Storage implementation for our [FootballScoreBoard.php].In real live this should be independent repository(or module/local module).

 -- Domain

-Our detail of implementation for FootBallScoreBoard.
+Our detail of implementation for FootBallScoreBoard.In real live this should be independent repository(or module/local module).

 All dependencies in real world should be injected using any kind of DI container that all metadata/factories will be provided in configuration file.